Rosemary Radley-Smith

-Rosemary Radley-Smith (26 February 1939 – 1 August 2020) was a British paediatric cardiologist who worked at Harefield Hospital, West London for many years and founded several charities.
+Rosemary Claire Radley-Smith (married name Hopewell; 26 February 1939 – 1 August 2020) was a British paediatric cardiologist who worked at Harefield Hospital, west London for many years and founded several charities.
 In 2001, she received the Pride of Britain Award.

 Biography

 She was born in 1939 in London to Eric and Eileen Radley-Smith.
 Her father, a doctor, and her mother, a nurse, both trained at the King’s College Hospital where Rosemary was born, the oldest child of the family.
-She was raised in Surrey and Sussex and studied at the Cheltenham Ladies College, and then began courses in medicine at the Royal Free Hospital Medical School, London and graduated in 1963.
+She was raised in Surrey and Sussex and studied at the Cheltenham Ladies' College, and then began courses in medicine at the Royal Free Hospital Medical School, London and graduated in 1963.
 She undertook junior doctor training at the Royal Free, the Brompton and the Westminster Children’s Hospitals and then moved to Melbourne, Australia in 1966 for additional training.
 While there, she actively worked with the Flying Doctor service on weekends.